 In general, while the act of 2001 may seem very harsh in certain areas, it’s really just an example of how strongly Australian government wants to promote responsible gambling and to protect its citizens.

-This is a very tricky market to conquer with its specific rules and regulations but anyone meeting the overall needs of the Australian punter will do very well here.
+This is a very tricky market to conquer with its specific rules and regulations but any bookies meeting the overall needs of the Australian punters will do very well here.
 Overall, the gambling sector in this country is said to be worth some 500 Million AUD so Australian bookmakers’ hard work can be really profitable.
 This is a sports mad country with a particular love of horse racing, cricket, rugby and, of course, their very own Aussie Rules Football so it’s easy to see why those that have worked hard to focus on this idiosyncratic region have done very well in Australia.

 Rules and Regulations

-Australia has always taken the line that gambling operators are the ones to be regulated and that its citizens are the ones to be protected from any potential issues.
+Australia has always taken the line that bookies are the ones to be regulated and that its citizens are the ones to be protected from any potential issues.
 That is evidenced clearly in the Interactive Gambling Act of 2001 which was passed in response to the rise in online gaming.

 Under this law, there are severe penalties if online casinos and bookmakers transgress but there are no consequences for any individuals taking a part in gambling – licensed or otherwise.